John-Telek/Pi_SDR/README.md

 (5) GQRX

-Once you have the .img file, burn it to a 32G High Speed Micro SD card and just plug it in and boot.
-Username: user, Password: password
-You might just be able to rename it .iso as it's made with gnome-disks.

 RELEASE: 1.0

-This release is HUGE (32G) and I apologise because I hadn't thought about doing this.
+This release is HUGE (32G) and I apologise because I hadn't thought about it before doing this.
-I know I can shrink the filesystem but wont try until I have a couple of backups.
+You can get the tgz file and uncompress it with

+$ tar -xcfv Pi_SDR-1.0.tgz

+Have a look at your disk utils as they might able to burn the image to SD or search your software repositories for suitable tools.

 This is a direct copy of my own system for the Pi 4b.

 Gqrx and CubicSDR and SigDigger (Latest main release) can be launched from the desktop.

 Gqrx and CubicSDR are the latest Raspian packages.
 (Add/Remove Software)